 You can take out a loan or other finance agreement to pay for your car and the cost of any damage it may have caused in an accident.

 If your car is involved in an accident, you could lose your no-claims bonus and have to pay for the damage yourself, even if it isn’t your fault.

-When you take out a loan or finance agreement, they must be paid off as soon as possible so you do not keep making payments on a car that you can no longer use.
+When you take out a loan or finance agreement, it must be paid off as soon as possible, so you do not keep making payments on a car you can no longer use.